Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 The radius `r` attribute is set from our `rootNode` where D3 conveniently created the value for us to use.

-The position is not needed since the group was positioned since being a child of the group created in the previous step it will inherit the position of the group.
+The position is not needed since the group was positioned.
+Being a child of the group an element will inherit the position of the group.

 The fill color is set by the country or label name.
 D3 is going to work through all of the elements in the hierarchy.
 All of the leaf nodes (the cities) have a country name.
 The world and country nodes all use the `label` property to store their name.
 Here we can check if the country is `undefined` and use `label` instead.